 With Car Next Door, you have a huge range of cars to choose from.
 Each of them have their quirks!

-Start by reading the owner's instructions - log in during your trip and read the 'things you need to know before driving this car.'
+- Read the owner's instructions - you'll find these in the website or app under 'things you need to know before driving this car'

 Exclamation light on dash

 - The exclamation light on the dashboard usually means that the handbrake is still on.

 - a red light indicates a potential safety issue or serious problem - pull over immediately and contact Roadside Assistance

 - a yellow (sometimes orange) light indicates that something needs to be repaired or serviced soon - contact the owner to check if they're aware of the issue; if you can't get in touch with them, call Car Next Door